-Scales take a lot of time and energy (especially on classical guitar), so it’s reasonable to want why we toil.
+It takes a lot of time and energy to learn guitar scales (especially on classical guitar), so it’s reasonable to want to know why we toil.
 That’s what this article is about.

-There are number of benefits gained from playing scales, from the physical abilities they promote, to the musical, theoretical and interpretive insights they can give to the music we play.
+There are a number of benefits gained from learning scales on guitar, from the physical abilities they promote, to the musical, theoretical and interpretive insights they can give to the music we play.

-However, people at the beginning and intermediate levels of their classical guitar playing, especially if they do not know very much music theory, cannot actively use scales in learning and interpreting pieces.
-So scales can seem like a lot of work with no (or little) payoff.
-They seem just like a “busy work” chore that has been passed along through the ages (i.e. “My teacher made me do it, so you have to do it too.”).
+However, people at the beginning and intermediate levels of their classical guitar playing, especially if they do not know very much music theory, cannot actively use guitar scales in learning and interpreting pieces.
+So scale practice can seem like a lot of work with no (or little) payoff.
+They seem just like a “busy work” chore that has been passed along through the ages (i.e. “My teacher made me do it in my practice routine, so you have to do it too.”).

-Technical benefits of scales in learning classical guitar
+Technical benefits of learning scales on the classical guitar

-At beginning to intermediate levels, or without knowing much music theory, the benefits are largely technical.
+At beginning to intermediate levels, the benefits of guitar scales are largely technical.
 But these are huge.
 Here are some benefits on the technical level:

 Practicing your scales:

-1. Develops muscle memory of common patterns.
+1. Develops muscle memory of common scale patterns.
 This is a great benefit.
-And learning classical guitar pieces, we frequently find very similar “shapes”or material.
+And learning classical guitar pieces, we frequently find very similar “shapes” or material.
 Having a reference in which to put these facilitates faster learning and better memorization.

 2.Improves right-hand and left-hand synchronization.
-This allows notes to flow smoothly from one to the next, instead of being choppy or halting.
+This allows musical notes to flow smoothly from one note to the next, instead of being choppy or halting.